open-spaced-repetition/fsrs4anki-helper/README.md

 ## Flatten

-You can the maximum number of reviews per day for future due cards.
-The Helper will find out the cards that exceed the limit and postpone them to the future.
+You can set the maximum number of reviews per day for future days.
+The Helper add-on will find out the days that exceed the limit and postpone the extra cards to the future.

 ## Advanced Search (<=2.1.66)